aayushbhurtel/PolicyRadar/README.md

 # 📜 PolicyRadar: AI for Civic Engagement

 **PolicyRadar** helps citizens understand government bills by generating:
-- Simple TL;DR summaries
+- Simple summaries
 - Personalized civic questions

 ## Features
 - Upload PDF or paste a policy URL
 - Get summary and questions for your ZIP code
-- Built with GPT-4, Streamlit, and LangChain
+- Built with DeepSeek, Streamlit, and LangChain

 ## Run Locally